bloominstituteoftechnology/Sprint-Challenge-Single-Page-Apps/README.md

 # Sprint Challenge: Single Page Applications
 ## Rick & Morty Edition

 This challenge allows you to practice the concepts and techniques learned over the past Sprint and apply them in a concrete project.
-This Sprint explored Single Page Applications, React Router I - II, React Forms, and Hooks.
+This Sprint explored Single Page Applications, React Router I - II, and React Forms.

 ## Instructions